bigey/ena-submit/README.md

 ### Sample

 Use one line per sample.
 ENA provides sample checklists which define all the mandatory and recommended attributes for specific types of samples.
-We do not define a checklist then the samples will be validated against the ENA default checklist [ERC000011](https://www.ebi.ac.uk/ena/data/view/ERC000011).
+We do not define a checklist here, then the samples will be validated against the ENA default checklist [ERC000011](https://www.ebi.ac.uk/ena/data/view/ERC000011).
 This checklist has virtually no mandatory fields but contains many optional attributes that can help you to annotate your samples to the highest possible standard.
-You can find all the sample checklists [here](http://www.ebi.ac.uk/ena/submit/checklists).
+You can find all the checklists [here](http://www.ebi.ac.uk/ena/submit/checklists).

 Mandatory